-The toilet brings a wide array of plumbing issues to every home.
+The toilet brings a wide array of plumbing issues to the home.
 From toilet overflows to running toilets, there are many things that can go wrong with the humble toilet bowl.
 One of the most vexing for many homeowners is a toilet that is overflowing or backing up but only during periods of heavy rain.
 There are a few reasons why this may occur and a few things to take into consideration when diagnosing the problem.

-Septic Tank or Sewer
+Septic Tank or Sewer Source

 The first clue to your toilet problem lies in the method of waste disposal your home uses.
 If you have a septic tank, an overflowing toilet can be due to one set of issues.
 If you are tied into the city sewer system, other potential causes enter into the equation.